engineyard/ey-docs/pages/gentoo-intro.md

 On this system ("on this portage") there are two rubinius packages - dev-lang/rubinius and dev-lang/rubinius19.
 The latter is pre-wired into ruby 19 mode.
 The former is in ruby 18 mode.

+## I cannot see a package that should be there

+If you run "emerge rubinius" and do not see a release that should exist, then you may need to update the eix database of packages on the system.
+You can do that by:

+* Pressing "Apply" or "Upgrade" on the dashboard for this environment
+* Running "update-eix" on the system.

 ## How do I install a package into my environment?

 To install the latest available rubinius version: